RinshadKAsharaf/udi-service/README.md

-# Netspective Labs Polyglot Home Setup
+# Universal Data Infrastructure (UDI) Service Setup

 This is our opinionated [chezmoi](https://www.chezmoi.io/)- and [asdf](https://asdf-vm.com/)-based "engineering sandbox home" setup for polyglot software development or any other "creator tasks" that are performed on Linux-like operating systems.